 Edward’s hands are symbolic of his inability to fit in, and when his attempts at helping a young boy result in him causing the youngster accidental harm, he is run out of town by a murderous rabble hellbent on revenge.
 Even more tragic is the fact that Ed has fallen in love with his surrogate family’s daughter, Kim, who is the only person the runaway can still trust.

 ‘Hold me,’ Kim says as the two of them prepare to say goodbye forever, and with a cute double meaning, Edward holds out the same giant hands which clumsily sliced her younger brother, uttering the ironic and heartbreaking words which so accurately highlight his unique predicament.
-It is a wonderful gilt-edged touch which encapsulates the movie’s central theme quite beautifully.
+It is a wonderful gilt-edged touch which beautifully encapsulates the movie’s central theme.

 Character: T-800 Model 101 Terminator